ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ## What happens after I apply?

 After an application period ends, our creative team will begin the process of reviewing applications in the order they were received.
 We'll reach out to check on the status of your project prototype when we reach your application in the queue.
 You can share any updates with us, or let us know if you need a bit more time to finalize a prototype.
-After we have your final submission, you'll hear back from us whether or not your project is selected for an Art Blocks drop.
-If your project is selected for a drop, you'll move into the Artist Onboarding process.
+After we have your final submission, you'll hear back from us whether or not your project is selected for an Art Blocks launch.
+If your project is selected, you'll move into the Artist Onboarding process.

 ## What are the steps in the process and how do I know when I've completed them?